cc458/postregplots/README.md

-#postregplots: An R Package for Visualizing Simulation-based Marginal Effects from Generalized Linear Models
+#**postregplots**: An **R** Package for Visualizing Simulation-based Marginal Effects from Generalized Linear Models

-*postregplots* implements a set of functions for visualizing simulation-based marginal effects from generalized linear models.
+**postregplots** implements a set of functions for visualizing simulation-based marginal effects from generalized linear models.
+It provides various ways to compute clustered SEs, hence linking R with Stata estimates in the same framework.
+At this point, **postregplots** can deal with the following models:

++ Linear models (OLS)

++ Logit models

++ Multilevel models (lmer4)

++ Multinomial models (vglm)

+For the observed-value approach to marginal effects, see Hanmer, Michael J., and Kerem Ozan Kalkan.
+"Behind the curve: Clarifying the best approach to calculating predicted probabilities and marginal effects from limited dependent variable models." *American Journal of Political Science* 57.1 (2013): 263-277.

 Compare simulation-based marginal effects for different variables across different models.
 -----